ruslanmv/ruslanmv.github.io/_posts/2021-06-06-What-all-should-a-data-scientist-know.md

 ---

-title: "What data scientist should know? "
+title: "What Should a Data Scientist Know?
+Skills, Topics, and Roadmap"
+description: "A practical roadmap of what a data scientist should know — math, statistics, Python, machine learning, and the core topics that matter on the job."
+last_modified_at: 2026-06-02
 excerpt: "What do you learn in data science?"

 header: